 Odds are that you will be medically disabled by age 69 according to data from the World Health Organization.
 As the current life expectancy is now 79 in the U.S., this means that you will likely spend the last 10 years of your life with chronic medical conditions, on lots of medications, and with many doctor visits.
 Is this really how you want to spend your “golden years?”

-Research shows that if you can do all 7 things discussed in this article, you will likely be able to do everything you now enjoy doing right up until your 90th birthday.
+Research shows that if you can do all 7 things discussed in this article, you can escape this fate.
 Don’t leave 21 high quality years “on the table.”
 Read on to understand the science of how our bodies were genetically designed to function well until age 90.

 Our Distorted Concept of Aging

 Many people are afraid of a long life.
 Some even have the mistaken idea that the reason why they make poor lifestyle choices is because they don’t want to live very long.
 What they don’t realize is that these poor lifestyle choices are much more likely to cause premature medical disabilities rather than a premature death.

 Sadly, I often hear the following from patients.
 “If I had known I was going to live this long I would have taken better care of myself.”